-- Skin rashes and features such as heliotrope rash in the periorbital region, shawl sign due to clavicular and shoulder skin involvement, gottron papules and plaques.
+- Skin rashes (in dermatomyositis).
+It commonly consists of heliotrope rash in the periorbital region, shawl sign due to clavicular and shoulder skin involvement, gottron papules and plaques.

-- Esophageal and pharyngeal involvement leads to weakness and dilatation that causes aspiration pneumonia and worsens existing interstitial pneumonia.
+- Esophageal and pharyngeal involvement.
+It leads to weakness and dilatation that causes aspiration pneumonia and worsens existing interstitial pneumonia.

 It affects almost every system, causing:

-- Dizziness, palpitations, Raynaud’s phenomenon, telangiectasias, hypertension and congestive cardiac failure when involving the cardiovascular system.
+- Dizziness, palpitations, hypertension and congestive cardiac failure

 The diagnostic investigations include:

-High resolution Chest CT-scan (HRCT) has the characteristic ground glass opacities appearance in most of the disease with associated:
+- High-resolution CT-scan (HRCT) of the chest may show the characteristic ground glass opacities appearance in most of the disease with associated:

 - pruning (loss of pulmonary vasculature)

 Pulmonary Function Tests / Spirometry